Shein: Criticism for offensive images

-In July 2020, a necklace with a swastika was reported and later removed from the site in response to widespread public criticism (the brand clarified that it was a Buddhist religious symbol, not a Nazi swastika).
+In July 2020, a necklace with a swastika was removed from the site in response to widespread public criticism; the brand explained that it was a Buddhist religious symbol, not a Nazi swastika.

 In May 2021, Shein received criticism for offering a phone case with an image of a handcuffed Black man outlined in chalk.
-Shein issued an apology for the offensive image, and also for using the image without the permission of the person who created the design.
+Shein issued an apology for the unintentional offensive image and for using it without the permission of its original designer, who had created the image after the killing of Michael Brown.
+He has asked Shein to donate the proceeds from the sales to Black Lives Matter.